 According to the National Institute on Mental Health, anxiety disorders affect more Americans than any other mental health diagnosis.
 More than 18 percent of adults in this country suffer from some form of anxiety condition.
 Anxiety disorders can take a tremendous toll on a person's life, which is even more complicated when combined with a substance use disorder.
-Anxiety treatment programs like you'll find at The Ranch Tennessee can provide the expertise and support you or a loved one need to overcome addiction and any associated anxiety issues.\u00a0 Clinical anxiety goes beyond the usual type of worries we all experience every day.
+Anxiety treatment programs like you'll find at The Ranch Tennessee can provide the expertise and support you or a loved one need to overcome addiction and any associated anxiety issues.\u00a0 Clinical anxiety goes beyond the usual worries that we all experience every day.
 It refers to persistent and intense fears that often have no identifiable cause.
 This condition, as well as drug or alcohol dependency, can affect every aspect of the sufferer's life.
-If you or a loved one suffer anxiety and substance abuse, read on to learn more about what an anxiety treatment center in Nashville, TN, and addiction treatment centers in Tennessee can do for you.\u00a0 About Anxiety and Anxiety Treatment Programs Anxiety presents itself differently among those who suffer from the condition.
+If you or a loved one suffer from anxiety and substance abuse, read on to learn more about what an anxiety treatment center and addiction treatment centers in Nashville, TN can do for you.
+About Anxiety and Anxiety Treatment Programs Anxiety presents itself differently among those who suffer from the condition.
 Some may feel a sense of dread constantly, while others experience moments of paralyzing fear.
 There are different types of anxiety disorders.
 Let's look at a few of the most common and their symptoms.\u00a0 Generalized anxiety disorder (GAD) causes a person to feel a constant sense of dread, with no known purpose.
 The fears shift from topic to topic, with no real connection or reason.
 Social anxiety disorder (SAD) revolves around the fear of interactions with others.
 If someone experiences a traumatic event, they may suffer for years afterward with a form of anxiety disorder called post-traumatic stress disorder (PTSD).\u00a0 Someone who experiences separate episodes of intense and overwhelming fear is likely dealing with panic disorder.
 These attacks are so severe that the sufferer may even feel they might die, though panic attacks are rarely fatal.
 Some anxiety sufferers may deal with specific phobias such as fear of enclosed spaces, heights, or flying.
 Anxiety treatment programs can help individuals who suffer from any of the above anxiety disorders.\u00a0 Anxiety and Substance Abuse People with anxiety disorders often turn to drugs or alcohol for relief of the symptoms associated with anxiety.
 According to the National Institute on Drug Abuse, those with anxiety are two times as likely as the general population to also suffer from addiction.
 Alcohol and drug use typically only make the symptoms worse, leading to the desire to continue to self-medicate.
-It becomes a vicious cycle that's hard to break and often leads suffers to seek the support of an anxiety treatment center.
+It becomes a vicious cycle that's hard to break and often leads sufferers to seek the support of an anxiety treatment center.
 Those with anxiety often experience more severe withdrawal symptoms than others when trying to quit using substances.
 Anxiety treatment programs have the resources to assist in managing these symptoms, making it easier to quit.
 There are several other reasons why a person with an anxiety disorder may turn to drugs or alcohol, including genetic predisposition, biochemical imbalances, or the strong effects of substance withdrawal.
 This is where anxiety treatment centers can help the most.\u00a0 How The Ranch Tennessee Can Help Anxiety treatment programs can provide the support needed to overcome both anxiety disorders and substance abuse.
-When researching addiction treatment centers Tennessee, it's essential to look for one like that Ranch Tennessee that has dual diagnosis treatment.\u00a0 Highlights of The Ranch Tennessee include:\u00a0 \tAlcohol and drug detox \tInpatient drug rehab \tOutpatient treatment \tAlumni program \tAftercare \t12 step program Anxiety treatment programs at an anxiety treatment center in Nashville, TN, can provide you with the education, resources, and support.
+When researching addiction treatment centers Tennessee, it's essential to look for one like The Ranch Tennessee that has dual diagnosis treatment.\u00a0 Services and programs that The Ranch Tennessee offers include:\u00a0 \tAlcohol and drug detox \tInpatient drug rehab \tOutpatient treatment \tAlumni program \tAftercare program \t12 step program Anxiety treatment programs can provide you with the education, resources, and support that you need.
 We will help you manage both your anxiety disorder and your addiction.
 You don't have to face these difficult problems alone.\u00a0 A better life is waiting.
 We can help.
-Please don't hesitate to call us at today to learn more about our programs and to begin the road to recovery.
+Please don't hesitate to call The Ranch Tennessee at today so you can learn more about our programs and to begin the road to recovery.